axelhd/DCS_Mission_Aircraft_Editor/README.md

 ## Introduction

 This is a tool to help DCS Mission Editor's and Server Administrators easily edit mission data (in the form of a .lua file).
-The tool will export all coalition's groups and their flights, allowing you to edit their data quickly and easily in either `csv` or `xlsx` format.
+The tool will export all coalition's groups and their flights, allowing you to edit their data quickly and easily in either `json`, or `xlsx` format.

 ## Usage

 ### Creating an XLSX file from a lua file
 1. `python lua_to_json.py --input <mission_file.miz> --output <output_file.json>`
-2. `python csv_to_xlsx.py --input [csv path] --output [output xlsx path]`
+2. `python json_to_xlsx.py --input [json path] --output [output xlsx path]`

 ### Creating a lua file from XLSX file
 1. `python xlsx_to_csv --input [xlsx path] --output [output csv path]`